Idle-Plus/IdleClient/README.md

   - `network/`: Network logic.
     - `NetworkData.ts`: Automatically generated game packets and type definitions.
   - `wasm/`: WebAssembly module for the client, used when calculating experience and task times.
+- `public/atlas/`: The location where the texture atlases are stored.
 - `src/`: The React frontend application.

 ## Relay Server